Lauren Gray, Robyn Hamilton and Christina Orr now have their own profiles.

 Debbie Lester – raced single-seaters in New Zealand in the 1980s.
 During the 1985-1986 Formula Vee season, she won a race, and the following year, she finished on the podium three times, in the same championship.
 In 1987, she moved up to Formula Ford.
 In 1986, she won an Endurance Production Car championship, sharing a car with her brother, Richard.
 She is part of the Lester motorsport dynasty; current racer, Jono Lester, is her nephew, and her own son, Jaxon Evans, also races.

 Amy Smith – one of New Zealand’s youngest-ever female drivers.
 She began racing in Formula First during the 2014-2015 season, and was only thirteen years old when she started.
 In addition to this, she was the only female driver.
 Her final championship position was thirteenth.
 Between seasons, she took part in the Formula First One Hour Endurance race, and was sixth.
 Her second full season in Formula First was interrupted by serious engine problems with her car, necessitating a full engine rebuild.
 At the beginning of 2016, she was back on the circuits, and was fourteenth in Formula First.
 The 2016-17 season was her third as a Formula First driver.
 She improved her final position to twelfth, and also came eighth in the Winter Series.
+She was sixth in the 2017-18 main series, picking up two podium positions, a second and a third.
+She returned to Formula First for the 2018-19 season.

 Caitlin Wood - began her senior motorsport career in 2013, supported by the Women’s Australian Motorsport federation as one of their most promising young drivers, following a successful karting career.
 She did part-seasons in the Australian and Victorian Formula Ford championships, earning two fourteenth places in the Australian series.
 She did more races in the Victorian championship, but was 24th overall.
 In late 2013, she was selected as Australia’s entry for the FIA Women in Motorsport Scirocco-R shootout, in an attempt to win a VW Scirocco prize drive in Europe.
 She did not win.
 In 2014, she contested the Australian Formula Ford championship.
 It was a hard season for her, but she managed to get into the top ten three times, towards the end of the season.
 She was 21st overall.
 As well as her national series, she got some extra seat time in the New South Wales state championship, where she fared better, finishing sixth overall after five races.
 In 2015, she put together a deal late in the season to run in Australian Formula 4, the first female driver to do so.
 She was thirteenth in the championship.
 In 2016, she intended to race for the full season, but ended up in Europe, racing a KTM X-Bow in the GT4 European Series.
 She was a solid top-ten finisher in the Pro class, sometimes partnering Naomi Schiff.
 Her best finish was seventh, at Pau, and she was seventeenth in the championship.
 She stayed with the Reiter team in 2017, and drove both the X-Bow and their Lamborghini Gallardo.
 Mostly, she drove the Gallardo in different classes of the Blancpain Endurance Series.
 She was tenth in the Sprint Cup Silver Cup.
+She missed some of the 2018 season due to injury but managed the early and late part of the Lamborghini Super Trofeo, racing in Europe.
+She also did her first Bathurst 12 Hours in the X-Bow, although she did not finish.

 (Image from http://www.westernadvocate.com.au/)